DIY pest control products next to a professional treatment truck in a Boise driveway

 Warning

-The most expensive pest control is pest control that doesn't work.
-Money spent on treatments that don't take is money wasted, and you still have the pest.
+The most expensive pest control is pest control that does not work.
+Money spent on treatments that do not take is money wasted, and you still have the pest.

 • Spraying every ant you can see.
 That kills the scouts, but it triggers the colony to bud.
-One nest splits into three, and now you're chasing trails on three sides of the house
+One nest splits into three, and now you are chasing trails on three sides of the house

 • Reaching for repellents when bait was the right call.
-Repellents push ants away from the treated area, deeper into walls, instead of pulling them into a bait they'll carry home
+Repellents push ants away from the treated area, deeper into walls, instead of pulling them into a bait they will carry home

 • Spraying the back patio and calling it good.
 Pest pressure flows from yard to foundation to eaves.
-Miss any one of those and you've treated symptoms, not sources
+Miss any one of those and you have treated symptoms, not sources

 • Wrong product, wrong bug.
 The spray that knocks down a wasp does nothing to a hobo spider.
 Misidentification is the silent killer of DIY plans